 That quotation needs balance:

-Still another side to the modern love problem is a man’s desperate need for a loving woman and the demand she places upon the woman to fulfill the archetypal image.
+Still another side to the modern love problem is a man’s desperate need for a loving woman and the demand she places upon the woman to fulfil the archetypal image.
 He gets at the woman where she feels most inadequate, yet she must resist becoming this image for him if she is to realize herself.
 Because of this demand, she becomes even less loving than she is.
 The legitimate resentment of the woman at being forced into an archetypal role is thus piled upon the man’s legitimate resentment of the woman’s lack of lovingness.
 Only if the man can remove his demand for the archetypal feminine from the woman and find it within himself; and only if the woman can free herself of her dependency on the man’s love as a way of finding her connection to her own love, is there any hope of breaking up this destructive pattern in the modern male-female relationship.

 Robert Stein, ibid., 1973